percona/pmm-doc/docs/deploy/server/docker.setting-up.md

    percona/pmm-server:1 /bin/true
 ```

+!!! alert alert-info "Note"
-**NOTE**: This container does not run, it simply exists to make sure you retain all PMM data when you upgrade to a newer PMM Server image.
+    This container does not run, it simply exists to make sure you retain all PMM data when you upgrade to a newer PMM Server image.
 Do not remove or re-create this container, unless you intend to wipe out all PMM data and start over.

 The previous command does the following: